xnihilo999/Game/README.md

 # Game
 A simple 3D game.
+Just download zip and play.
 More to come soon...

 ## Compile instructions

+Unzip "game-1.0.zip".
+In terminal

     cd [path to game-1.0]
     mkdir build